willmendesneto/willmendesneto.github.io/content/posts/using-typescript-in-a-nodejs-module/index.md

 Publish a package is a common task in every single package release and a good tool for help on package publish automation is [semantic-version](https://www.npmjs.com/package/semantic-release), which can runs in your continuous integration/continuous delivery.
 It's not a Typescript tooling, but it's heavily used in OSS — _Open source projects_.

-If you want to know how to integrate this package into your repository and understand all required steps, please watch the Egghead's video "**How to Write a JavaScript Library — Automating Releases with semantic-release**".
+If you want to know how to integrate this package into your repository and understand all required steps, please watch the Egghead's video ["**How to Write a JavaScript Library — Automating Releases with semantic-release**"](https://egghead.io/lessons/javascript-automating-releases-with-semantic-release).

-[**Automating Releases with semantic-release - js Video Tutorial #free** _There are so many repeated steps when releasing a new version of a library.
-The tool semantic-release automates this…_egghead.io](https://egghead.io/lessons/javascript-how-to-write-a-javascript-library-automating-releases-with-semantic-release)

 Another approach that can be combined is the [Canary build](https://www.thoughtworks.com/radar/techniques/canary-builds), which can be added in your repository using [Greenkeeper](https://greenkeeper.io/), sending pull requests in real time with all bumps and updates for NPM dependencies.